 Director of Strategic Partnerships

-SETDA Announces Partnership with EdTech Startups Offering Wide Variety of K-12 Education Solutions
+SETDA Announces Partnership with New Cohort of Nine Startups Focused on Serving K-12 Education Needs

 # # #

 The State Educational Technology Directors Association (SETDA), founded in 2001, is the national non-profit association representing the interests of U.S. state and territorial educational technology leadership.
 SETDA’s mission is to build and increase the capacity of state and national leaders to improve education through technology policy and practice.
-For more information on our Private Sector Partner program, visit: www.setda.org/partners/#!/emerging-private-sector-partners.
+For more information, please visit: www.setda.org/partners/#!/emerging-private-sector-partners.